What weight of oil to use in my generator?

 Ah, but there is a downside to 10W-30 oil, it's not as "tough" as straight 30.
 It will break up molecularly more easily than the straight 30.
 So in really hot and harsh applications, like a lawnmower in the summer, it's not as good.
 It's generally "good enough", but not quite as good.

-Florida runs a whole lot hotter than a car up in Alaska.
+You go up and down this viscosity index depending on various things, like weather conditions, application, etc. A lawnmower in Florida runs a whole lot hotter than a car up in Alaska.
 So you'll need to adjust viscosity accordingly.
 Looking at start-up conditions, as well as running conditions.

+So your generator, can it run on 5W-30 or 10W-30?
+Most likely.
 Almost anything can.
 But, if it's a hot running air cooled engine, and you use it in the summer, a straight 30 oil would be better.
 If it's going to be used in the winter, you'll want a 5W-30 oil instead – this is especially important in our area in the winter months to ensure easy & reliable starting.

+Do I apply this to my own stuff?
 You bet.
 My snowblower has 10w-30 in it, so I can start it up in the winter.
 My lawnmower has straight 30.
 It doesn't get started in the winter, and runs hard and hot in the summer.